CasperKristiansson/pydantic-fixturegen/docs/providers.md

 Tweak behaviour through the `[tool.pydantic_fixturegen.identifiers]` section documented in [configuration](https://github.com/CasperKristiansson/pydantic-fixturegen/blob/main/docs/configuration.md#identifier-settings).
 Strategies automatically pass the resolved config to providers, so CLI, API, and emitter workflows all honour the same settings.

 > **Extras**: `EmailStr` support requires the optional `email` extra, while `PaymentCardNumber` relies on the `payment` extra that pulls in `pydantic-extra-types`.

+## Slug provider

+- String fields typed as `SlugStr` (from `pydantic-extra-types`) or heuristically flagged as slugs now use a dedicated provider that emits lowercase, hyphenated tokens respecting `min_length`/`max_length` constraints.
+- The provider reuses Faker's `slug()` method under deterministic seeding, so fixture diffs remain stable across runs.
+- Heuristic rules cover plain `str` annotations named `slug`, `slug_text`, etc. and can be disabled via `[heuristics]` if you prefer to wire policies manually.

 ## `pydantic-extra-types` support